 Following World War II, Zionism and the State of Israel became the central issue in Jewish life.
 The Cuban community, divided between different political ideologies, nevertheless united in its support of the Jewish state, and its major activities were related to the national campaigns.
 The president of the Zionist Union of Cuba considered the women the major instrument for the “Zionization” of the Jewish community; WIZO became the largest Jewish institution and through its membership every Jewish home became part of the Zionist organization.

 The younger generation participated in Zionist activities in the framework of youth movements, which granted women an equal place in their activities.
-Women were represented among the young leaders of Ha-Shomer ha-Za’ir who were trained in Israel, as well as among the pioneers who emigrated to Israel and settled in kibbutzim.
+Women were represented among the young leaders of Ha-Shomer ha-Za’ir who were trained in Israel, as well as among the pioneers who emigrated to Israel and settled in A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutzim.

-Cuban-born girls, both Ashkenazi and Sephardi, continued their studies at the University of Havana, graduating in the humanities, in architecture and pharmacology.
+Cuban-born girls, both Ashkenazi and Sephardi, continued their studies at the University of Havana, graduating in the humanities, architecture, and pharmacology.
 One of the outstanding professionals was Ida Glazer de Castiel, who founded the Colegio Hebreo Moderno (Modern Jewish School), which combined modern pedagogic methods with traditional inspiration.

 While Cuban Jewish women adopted the way of life of the Cuban middle class, which was largely influenced by American fashion and taste, they remained in social Jewish frameworks, segregated from the Cuban society that referred to them as “polacas” (Poles).
 During the 1950s, the University of Havana was a hotbed of revolutionary activity, but Jewish girls were not involved in political activities.

-The Castro revolution affected the Jewish community as part of the Cuban bourgeoisie.
+The Castro revolution of the 1950s affected the Jewish community as part of the Cuban bourgeoisie.
 The nationalization of private business led to emigration, and ninety percent of the Jewish population gradually left, most of them for the United States.

 The Jews who settled in Miami formed two Cuban communities—Ashkenazi and Sephardic—trying to reconstruct their former social life and preserve their Cuban-Jewish identity.
 Those who remained in Cuba had to adapt to the new order, but were able to retain their former institutions.